vishvAsa/notes/history/paganology/Aryan/mediterranian/fall_of_paganism/04_Christianization_of_Roman_empire.md

 ## Julian's apostacy
 ### Crypto-pagan past
 - "child of the 330s who had been born in Constantine's empire, was educated under the careful supervision of Constantius and his Christian associates, and entered adolescence just as his cousin started to implement his vision of a Christian empire. "
+- Porphyry of Tyre (232-303 CE) wrote a stinging criticism of Christian scriptures (banned by Constantius).
+His disciple was Iamblichus.
+And it was Iamblichus's pupils who reconverted Julian.
 - "While Constantius lived, “fear of the consequences had kept him from practicing its rites, except in the greatest possible secrecy.”
 When Constantius died, “this fear was removed," and Julian ordered “that the temples should be opened, sacrifices brought to their altars, and the worship of the old gods restored."24 A pagan emperor again ruled the Roman world."
 - " Julian's entire public career from 355 to 361 had been a sequence of improbable successes.
 He won military victories along the Rhine despite a lack of command experience and actions in battle that put him at great personal risk.
 He had survived as a Caesar for six years despite Constantius's suspicions...
 Julian could not help but believe that the gods had chosen and supported him throughout his most unlikely rise."
 - "Julian understood intimately both Constantius's goals and the institutions that he used to further them in ways that average members of the final pagan generation could not.
 Unlike those older men, Julian understood that Constantius's initiatives pointed toward a world in which traditional religious practices were suppressed and temples replaced by churches.
 That frightening thought prompted Julian to build new institutions that would strengthen non-Christian cults and return a more traditional religious balance to the Roman world."